 Conventional loans at New American Funding require a FICO® Score of at least 620.
 You might still qualify even if you are working toward a higher credit score.
 If your score is below 620, you can apply for an FHA loan.
 You may need a bigger down payment or a lower debt-to-income ratio, or both.
 Your loan officer can help you decide which loan product is the best fit for your situation.

 The down payment requirement varies with the loan type.
 New American Funding offers many choices for borrowers looking for a low down payment mortgage.

 The debt-to-income (DTI) ratio is a figure all mortgage lenders look at.
-It is the sum of all of your required monthly debt payments (including the housing payment on the home you want to buy) expressed as a percentage of your gross (before taxes) income.
-Only the required minimum monthly payments that appear on your credit report will be used in the calculation.
-At New American Funding, your DTI can be no higher than 50% (28% without the proposed housing expense) for a conventional loan.
+It is the sum of all of your required monthly debt payments (including the housing payment on the home you want to buy) expressed as a percentage of your gross income (before taxes).
+Only the required minimum monthly payments that appear on your credit report are used in the calculation.
+At New American Funding, your DTI should be under 45% (28% without the proposed housing expense) for a conventional loan.
 The lower your DTI, the higher the monthly payment you can qualify for.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.